-We used glycerine (from the baking aisle), shimmery powdered eye shadows (from Father Christmas who I suspect may have found them at the pound shop) and some rubber stamps that we already had.
-We simply poured glycerine onto some felt to make an ink pad, and stamped images onto our cards.
-We sprinkled the eye shadow over the top and used a soft make up brush to gently brush it over the entire image, and them brush the excess away.
+We used glycerine, shimmery powdered eye shadows and some rubber stamps.
+We poured glycerine onto felt to make an ink pad and stamped images onto our cards.
+Then we sprinkled the eye shadow over the top and used a soft make up brush to gently brush it over the entire image, before brushing the excess away.

-We also tried using a paintbrush to write with the glycerine, which also worked well, although my Calligraphy could do with some work!
-Our stamped images looked really pretty in the flesh - the photos really don’t do them justice, as they are so delicate and shimmery, they'd also look lovely on tags and wrapping paper.
-I think this technique would work well with any fine powder such as ground up chalk or maybe even flour - do let me know if you try with any of these before we do, or if anything else springs to mind - we'll definitely be try this again when we have more cards to make!
+We tried using a paintbrush to write with the glycerine, which also worked well.
+Our stamped images looked really pretty in the flesh.
+The photos really don’t do them justice, as they are so delicate and shimmery.
+They would look lovely on tags and wrapping paper.
+I think this technique would work well with any fine powder such as ground up chalk or maybe even flour.
+We’ll definitely be try this again when we have more cards to make!

 If you enjoyed this tutorial, please check out some of other crafts that can be made with store cupboard items – such as dyeing with stains, making DIY Fabric Paint and Marbling bottles with nail polish.